meddlin/map-sandbox/README.md

 An exercise in the combined use of reduce() the new Map().

+### Getting Started

+- Make sure you have Meteor installed
+- Clone the repo, start the project
+- Check the console for output

+*Note: For now, the results are printed to the browser console because it was easiest and fastest to get things going that way.
+Later I'll clean it up...or heck, make a PR if you're so inclined.*

 ### Where's the code?

 Check out the `mapPlay()` helper function in `/client/main.js`...or here's the meat of it, right here.